 If you get a stain on your garment, spot treat it immediately.
 Natural materials such as cotton generally absorb a lot which means that the longer you wait, the harder it gets to eliminate the stain.
 Unfortunately, there’s no universal treatment so make sure to read up on the best way to treat your particular stain and garment.

 Most garments don’t need ironing if you wash on lower cycle and gently shake or stretch them when they come out of the washing machine and hang the garment to dry.
 If there is a setting on the washing machine called ‘reduced creases’ will also help to prevent wrinkles, alternatively you can always reduce the wash cycle (the garments will come out more wet).
-If needed, we recommend steaming over ironing, as it’s gentler to the fabric fibers.

 Repair or redesign